About Some Client Authors Stopping Updates#

 -

-function main(content) { const isObject = (value) => { return value !== null && typeof value === 'object' } const mergeConfig = (existingConfig, newConfig) => { if (!isObject(existingConfig)) { existingConfig = {} } if (!isObject(newConfig)) { return existingConfig } return { ...existingConfig, ...newConfig } } const cnDnsList = [ 'https://1.12.12.12/dns-query', 'https://223.5.5.5/dns-query', ] // Most network requests will go through this, currently using Tencent, Alibaba, and the DNS of 1.0.0.1 for node queries. const trustDnsList = [ 'https://doh.pub/dns-query', // Tencent 'https://dns.alidns.com/dns-query', // Alibaba (this will trigger h3 and normal concurrent queries) '180.184.1.1', // ByteDance - Volcano Engine DNS ] const notionDns = 'tls://dns.jerryw.cn' // Notion accelerated DNS const notionUrls = [ 'http-inputs-notion.splunkcloud.com', '+.notion-static.com', '+.notion.com', '+.notion.new', '+.notion.site', '+.notion.so', ] const combinedUrls = notionUrls.join(','); const dnsOptions = { 'enable': true, 'prefer-h3': true, // If the DNS server supports DoH3, it will prioritize using h3 (only Alibaba DNS supports it in this example) 'default-nameserver': cnDnsList, // Used to resolve other DNS servers and node domain names, must be IP, can be encrypted DNS.
-Note that this is only used to resolve nodes and other DNS; other network requests are not managed by it. 'nameserver': trustDnsList, // Other network requests are managed by it. // This is used to override the above nameserver 'nameserver-policy': { [combinedUrls]: notionDns, 'geosite:geolocation-!cn': trustDnsList, // If you have some internal DNS, it should be defined here, multiple domain names should be separated by commas. // '+.companydomain.com, www.4399.com, +.baidu.com': '10.0.0.1' }, } // GitHub acceleration prefix const githubPrefix = 'https://fastgh.lainbo.com/' // Original download addresses for GEO data GitHub resources const rawGeoxURLs = { geoip: 'https://github.com/MetaCubeX/meta-rules-dat/releases/download/latest/geoip-lite.dat', geosite: 'https://github.com/MetaCubeX/meta-rules-dat/releases/download/latest/geosite.dat', mmdb: 'https://github.com/MetaCubeX/meta-rules-dat/releases/download/latest/country-lite.mmdb', } // Generate GEO data resource objects with acceleration prefixes const accelURLs = Object.fromEntries( Object.entries(rawGeoxURLs).map(([key, githubUrl]) => [key, `${githubPrefix}${githubUrl}`]), ) const otherOptions = { 'unified-delay': true, 'tcp-concurrent': true, 'profile': { 'store-selected': true, 'store-fake-ip': true, }, 'sniffer': { enable: true, sniff: { TLS: { ports: [443, 8443], }, HTTP: { 'ports': [80, '8080-8880'], 'override-destination': true, }, }, }, 'geodata-mode': true, 'geo-auto-update': true, 'geo-update-interval': 24, 'geodata-loader': 'standard', 'geox-url': accelURLs, 'find-process-mode': 'strict', } content.dns = mergeConfig(content.dns, dnsOptions) return { ...content, ...otherOptions } }
+function main(content) { const isObject = (value) => { return value !== null && typeof value === 'object' } const mergeConfig = (existingConfig, newConfig) => { if (!isObject(existingConfig)) { existingConfig = {} } if (!isObject(newConfig)) { return existingConfig } return { ...existingConfig, ...newConfig } } const cnDnsList = [ 'https://1.12.12.12/dns-query', 'https://223.5.5.5/dns-query', ] // Most network requests will go through this, currently using Tencent, Alibaba, and the DNS of 1.0.0.1 for node queries. const trustDnsList = [ 'https://doh.pub/dns-query', // Tencent 'https://dns.alidns.com/dns-query', // Alibaba (this will trigger both h3 and normal concurrent queries) '180.184.1.1', // ByteDance - Volcano Engine DNS ] const notionDns = 'tls://dns.jerryw.cn' // Notion accelerated DNS const notionUrls = [ 'http-inputs-notion.splunkcloud.com', '+.notion-static.com', '+.notion.com', '+.notion.new', '+.notion.site', '+.notion.so', ] const combinedUrls = notionUrls.join(','); const dnsOptions = { 'enable': true, 'prefer-h3': true, // If the DNS server supports DoH3, it will prioritize using h3 (only Alibaba DNS supports it in this example) 'default-nameserver': cnDnsList, // Used to resolve other DNS servers and node domain names, must be IP, can be encrypted DNS.
+Note that this is only used to resolve nodes and other DNS; other network requests are not under its control. 'nameserver': trustDnsList, // Other network requests are all under its control. // This is used to override the above nameserver 'nameserver-policy': { [combinedUrls]: notionDns, 'geosite:geolocation-!cn': trustDnsList, // If you have some internal DNS, it should be defined here, multiple domain names should be separated by commas. // '+.companydomain.com, www.4399.com, +.baidu.com': '10.0.0.1' }, } // GitHub accelerated prefix const githubPrefix = 'https://fastgh.lainbo.com/' // Original download addresses for GEO data GitHub resources const rawGeoxURLs = { geoip: 'https://github.com/MetaCubeX/meta-rules-dat/releases/download/latest/geoip-lite.dat', geosite: 'https://github.com/MetaCubeX/meta-rules-dat/releases/download/latest/geosite.dat', mmdb: 'https://github.com/MetaCubeX/meta-rules-dat/releases/download/latest/country-lite.mmdb', } // Generate GEO data resource objects with accelerated prefixes const accelURLs = Object.fromEntries( Object.entries(rawGeoxURLs).map(([key, githubUrl]) => [key, `${githubPrefix}${githubUrl}`]), ) const otherOptions = { 'unified-delay': true, 'tcp-concurrent': true, 'profile': { 'store-selected': true, 'store-fake-ip': true, }, 'sniffer': { enable: true, sniff: { TLS: { ports: [443, 8443], }, HTTP: { 'ports': [80, '8080-8880'], 'override-destination': true, }, }, }, 'geodata-mode': true, 'geo-auto-update': true, 'geo-update-interval': 24, 'geodata-loader': 'standard', 'geox-url': accelURLs, 'find-process-mode': 'strict', } content.dns = mergeConfig(content.dns, dnsOptions) return { ...content, ...otherOptions } }

 Images are for interface reference only; actual content should follow the code block above.